AlecAivazis/react-wysiwyg/README.md

 # react-wysiwyg

-A react wysiwyg editor based on CKEditor
+A wysiwyg editor with an engine based on CKEditor and a few React components to act as a toolbar.